Dental Implants Philadelphia, PA

 How much do dental implants cost?

 Dr. Conover offers many types of dental implant systems, and prices vary widely depending on the complexity of the case and the materials selected.
-Dental implants typically cost $5000-$7000 per tooth.
+Dental implants typically cost $5,000 to $7,000 per tooth.

-Dr. Conover will perform a comprehensive consultation to evaluate your situation and provide a detailed treatment plan that includes associated costs.
+Dr. Conover will conduct a comprehensive consultation to evaluate your situation and provide a detailed treatment plan, including associated costs.
 We offer several flexible payment options for dental implants, including interest-free financing through CareCredit.
 To learn more about the cost of dental implants, see Cost of Dental Implants.

 Why is a dental implant often the ideal choice for replacing a missing tooth?